speakeasy-api/openapi-directory/SDKs/amazonaws.com/models.lex.v2/2020-08-07/go/README.md

 * `DeleteResourcePolicyStatement` - Deletes a policy statement from a resource policy.
 If you delete the last statement from a policy, the policy is deleted.
 If you specify a statement ID that doesn't exist in the policy, or if the bot or bot alias doesn't have a policy attached, Amazon Lex returns an exception.
 * `DeleteSlot` - Deletes the specified slot from an intent.
 * `DeleteSlotType` - <p>Deletes a slot type from a bot locale.</p> <p>If a slot is using the slot type, Amazon Lex throws a <code>ResourceInUseException</code> exception.
 To avoid the exception, set the <code>skipResourceInUseCheck</code> parameter to <code>true</code>.</p>
+* `DeleteUtterances` - <p>Deletes stored utterances.</p> <p>Amazon Lex stores the utterances that users send to your bot.
+Utterances are stored for 15 days for use with the <a href="https://docs.aws.amazon.com/lexv2/latest/APIReference/API_ListAggregatedUtterances.html">ListAggregatedUtterances</a> operation, and then stored indefinitely for use in improving the ability of your bot to respond to user input..</p> <p>Use the <code>DeleteUtterances</code> operation to manually delete utterances for a specific session.
+When you use the <code>DeleteUtterances</code> operation, utterances stored for improving your bot's ability to respond to user input are deleted immediately.
+Utterances stored for use with the <code>ListAggregatedUtterances</code> operation are deleted after 15 days.</p>
 * `DescribeBot` - Provides metadata information about a bot.
 * `DescribeBotAlias` - Get information about a specific bot alias.
 * `DescribeBotLocale` - Describes the settings that a bot has for a specific locale.
+* `DescribeBotRecommendation` - Provides metadata information about a bot recommendation.
+This information will enable you to get a description on the request inputs, to download associated transcripts after processing is complete, and to download intents and slot-types generated by the bot recommendation.
 * `DescribeBotVersion` - Provides metadata about a version of a bot.
+* `DescribeCustomVocabularyMetadata` - Provides metadata information about a custom vocabulary.
 * `DescribeExport` - Gets information about a specific export.
 * `DescribeImport` - Gets information about a specific import.
 * `DescribeIntent` - Returns metadata about an intent.
 * `DescribeResourcePolicy` - Gets the resource policy and policy revision for a bot or bot alias.
 * `DescribeSlot` - Gets metadata information about a slot.
 * `DescribeSlotType` - Gets metadata information about a slot type.
+* `ListAggregatedUtterances` - <p>Provides a list of utterances that users have sent to the bot.</p> <p>Utterances are aggregated by the text of the utterance.
+For example, all instances where customers used the phrase "I want to order pizza" are aggregated into the same line in the response.</p> <p>You can see both detected utterances and missed utterances.
+A detected utterance is where the bot properly recognized the utterance and activated the associated intent.
+A missed utterance was not recognized by the bot and didn't activate an intent.</p> <p>Utterances can be aggregated for a bot alias or for a bot version, but not both at the same time.</p> <p>Utterances statistics are not generated under the following conditions:</p> <ul> <li> <p>The <code>childDirected</code> field was set to true when the bot was created.</p> </li> <li> <p>You are using slot obfuscation with one or more slots.</p> </li> <li> <p>You opted out of participating in improving Amazon Lex.</p> </li> </ul>
 * `ListBotAliases` - Gets a list of aliases for the specified bot.
 * `ListBotLocales` - Gets a list of locales for the specified bot.
+* `ListBotRecommendations` - Get a list of bot recommendations that meet the specified criteria.
 * `ListBotVersions` - <p>Gets information about all of the versions of a bot.</p> <p>The <code>ListBotVersions</code> operation returns a summary of each version of a bot.
 For example, if a bot has three numbered versions, the <code>ListBotVersions</code> operation returns for summaries, one for each numbered version and one for the <code>DRAFT</code> version.</p> <p>The <code>ListBotVersions</code> operation always returns at least one version, the <code>DRAFT</code> version.</p>
 * `ListBots` - Gets a list of available bots.
 * `ListBuiltInIntents` - <p>Gets a list of built-in intents provided by Amazon Lex that you can use in your bot. </p> <p>To use a built-in intent as a the base for your own intent, include the built-in intent signature in the <code>parentIntentSignature</code> parameter when you call the <code>CreateIntent</code> operation.
-For more information, see <a>CreateIntent</a>.</p>
+For more information, see <a href="https://docs.aws.amazon.com/lexv2/latest/APIReference/API_CreateIntent.html">CreateIntent</a>.</p>
 * `ListBuiltInSlotTypes` - Gets a list of built-in slot types that meet the specified criteria.
+* `ListCustomVocabularyItems` - Paginated list of custom vocabulary items for a given bot locale's custom vocabulary.
-* `ListExports` - Lists the exports for a bot or bot locale.
+* `ListExports` - Lists the exports for a bot, bot locale, or custom vocabulary.
 Exports are kept in the list for 7 days.
-* `ListImports` - Lists the imports for a bot or bot locale.
+* `ListImports` - Lists the imports for a bot, bot locale, or custom vocabulary.
 Imports are kept in the list for 7 days.
 * `ListIntents` - Get a list of intents that meet the specified criteria.
+* `ListRecommendedIntents` - Gets a list of recommended intents provided by the bot recommendation that you can use in your bot.
+Intents in the response are ordered by relevance.
 * `ListSlotTypes` - Gets a list of slot types that match the specified criteria.
 * `ListSlots` - Gets a list of slots that match the specified criteria.
 * `ListTagsForResource` - Gets a list of tags associated with a resource.
 Only bots, bot aliases, and bot channels can have tags associated with them.
+* `SearchAssociatedTranscripts` - Search for associated transcripts that meet the specified criteria.
+* `StartBotRecommendation` - Use this to provide your transcript data, and to start the bot recommendation process.
-* `StartImport` - Starts importing a bot or bot locale from a zip archive that you uploaded to an S3 bucket.
+* `StartImport` - Starts importing a bot, bot locale, or custom vocabulary from a zip archive that you uploaded to an S3 bucket.
+* `StopBotRecommendation` - Stop an already running Bot Recommendation request.
 * `TagResource` - Adds the specified tags to the specified resource.
 If a tag key already exists, the existing value is replaced with the new value.
 * `UntagResource` - Removes tags from a bot, bot alias, or bot channel.
 * `UpdateBot` - Updates the configuration of an existing bot.
 * `UpdateBotAlias` - Updates the configuration of an existing bot alias.
 * `UpdateBotLocale` - Updates the settings that a bot has for a specific locale.
+* `UpdateBotRecommendation` - Updates an existing bot recommendation request.
 * `UpdateExport` - <p>Updates the password used to protect an export zip archive.</p> <p>The password is not required.
 If you don't supply a password, Amazon Lex generates a zip file that is not protected by a password.
-This is the archive that is available at the pre-signed S3 URL provided by the operation.</p>
+This is the archive that is available at the pre-signed S3 URL provided by the <a href="https://docs.aws.amazon.com/lexv2/latest/APIReference/API_DescribeExport.html">DescribeExport</a> operation.</p>
 * `UpdateIntent` - Updates the settings for an intent.
 * `UpdateResourcePolicy` - Replaces the existing resource policy for a bot or bot alias with a new one.
 If the policy doesn't exist, Amazon Lex returns an exception.
 * `UpdateSlot` - Updates the settings for a slot.
 * `UpdateSlotType` - Updates the configuration of an existing slot type.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)